ibm-cloud-docs/vmware-service/offerings/services-intro.md

 Add-on services are available for your security and compliance, data resiliency and migration, workload solutions, transformation and modernization, and management tool needs.

-Add-on services are not supported for all {{site.data.keyword.vmwaresolutions_full}} offerings.
+Add-on services are not supported for all {{site.data.keyword.vmwaresolutions_short}} offerings.
 {: note}

 ## Security and compliance services